-The Notifications section in the Case Management settings allow you to define custom notifications for event assignments (Event Assignment Notifications).
+The Notifications tab allows you to define custom notifications for event assignments (Event Assignment Notifications).
 It is recommended to at least configure an Event Assignment Notification for events that get added to existing Incident cases.

 Additionally, notifications can be defined for changes to cases (Case Change Notifications), so Level 2 analysts can get notified if a case gets added to their in-queue (e.g., Finished Level 1).